Akira Fudo: In Devilman

 Akira Fudo, a shy teenager, lives with Miki Makimura and her family since his parents have died.
 Akira's best friend, Ryo Asuka, asks him for help since Ryo's late archaeologist father had claimed to discover the existence of demons hidden in society.
 Ryo contends that by seeking out demons and becoming like them, they can defeat them.
 Ryo takes Akira to a nightclub and attracts the attention of demons by drawing blood.
 In the ensuing melee, a demon known as Amon—the Lord of War, also called the "Beast of Hell"—consumes Akira.
 However, Akira manages to hold on to his own self-identity while assimilating Amon's character traits and powers, and becomes known as Devilman.
 Throughout the series, Devilman fights against many types of demons.

 In time, the demons launch a world war against humans, which triggers mass panic and paranoia across the planet.
 Akira attempts to fight the demons by assembling together a band of other humans who have taken on demon-like qualities like himself.
-But when Ryo makes his true allegiance to the demon race known by lying and portraying Akira as normal demon possessing Akira's body which results by having Miki's parents arrested by the government.
-To make things worse a crazed mob murders Miki and her brother and their corpses are displayed to Akira.
+But when Ryo makes his true allegiance to the demon race known by lying and portraying Akira as normal demon possessing Akira's body, Miki's parents are arrested by the government.
+To make things worse, a crazed mob murders Miki and her brother and Akira sees their corpses on display.
 Enraged, Akira kills the humans in retribution.
 Akira goes on to fight Ryo, who reveals himself to be a disguised Satan.
-20 years after the extinction of the human race, Akira engages Satan in battle, after which his army is defeated and he dies at the hands of Ryo.
-His dismembered body remains lies on a rock next to a forlorn Satan as God's angels descend upon earth.
+20 years after the extinction of the human race, Akira engages Satan in battle, after which both of their army's are destroyed and he dies at the hands of Ryo.
+His dismembered body remains lies on a rock next to a mournful Satan as God's angels descend upon earth.